Alexis-Dk/internet-store/README.md

 <br>in cart (in user interface you will see quantity and sum), also you can make order with
 <br>relationship many to many.
 The goods, orders and goods in orders will be store in a
 <br>separate table.
 You can choice your language - English or French.
 On the separate
 <br>page, you will can see properies of goods.
+After ordering, youcan generate pdf reports.
 <br>
 <br>If you are an administrator, you can view all additional elements, it's realized with
 <br>Spring Security.
 You can navigate on sate pages free.